+Every man is responsive to varying degrees because responsiveness is a characteristic that defines him as a male.
 Once boys reach adolescence (defined by first ejaculation) they remain sexually active until old age.
-Kinsey found that men regularly masturbate or engage in penetrative sex throughout their lives.
-This is the male sex drive.
-Women have no such urge.
-Kinsey found that in general women were sexually active only when they had a sexual partner.
+Kinsey found that men are sexually active (alone or with a lover) throughout their lives.
+Kinsey found that women were sexually active only when they had a sexual partner.
 Women who are single, widowed or divorced can exist perfectly happily for decades without engaging in any sexual activity of any kind.
 Clearly women do not have the same sexual needs that most men do.
-Women enjoy emotional intimacy.

 Responsiveness involves an instinct to penetrate another person’s orifice (a responsive woman uses fantasies to focus on penetration).
 Only a person who is born male (with penis and testes) can reproduce by ejaculating into a vagina.
 So only men have a sex drive.
 The role of penetrator in intercourse involves substantially more pleasure than that of the receiver.
 Only relatively unresponsive men or women offer a male lover the pleasure of penetration.